 FAQ – Frequently Asked Questions

 Every week a new menu is posted by Wednesday midnight.
-Order deadline is Saturday afternoon.
+Order deadline is Saturday at noon.

 We have about 300 recipes and always add more.
 Some of our most popular items will be on the menu more frequently.

 The menu will change with the seasons depending on what’s available on the market.
 During the winter month we offer 2 soups and 2 salads, during summer we offer 1 soup and 3 salads.
 You can order as little or as much as you want and you don’t have to order every week.

 You receive your order in a sturdy, insulated carrying bag.
 Most items will be packaged in reusable mason jars while some items may come in a paper bag or another wrapped container (click on the picture for a larger view).

 - Mondays between 3 and 7 PM and Tuesdays between 11 AM and 3 PM

 at Kitchen Sharing 2245 E. Washington St. Phoenix AZ 85034.

 - Mondays between 5 and 8 PM and Tuesdays between 11 AM and 3 PM